Nick King (basketball)

-Nick King (born August 5, 1995) is an American professional basketball player for New Taipei CTBC DEA of the T1 League.
+Nicholas Demario King (born August 5, 1995) is an American professional basketball player for Taipei Fubon Braves of the P. League+.
 He played college basketball for Memphis, Alabama and Middle Tennessee State.

 College career

 King began his collegiate career at Memphis, where he averaged 5.9 points per game in two seasons.
 He transferred to Alabama, where he only suited up for seven games due to a lung infection.
 After his junior season at Alabama, King transferred again to Middle Tennessee State.
 In his senior season at Middle Tennessee State, King averaged 21.2 points and 8.4 rebounds per contest.
 He led the Blue Raiders to a regular season conference title and was named Conference USA Player of the Year and Newcomer of the Year.
 King set the single season school record for points.

 Professional career

 After going undrafted in the 2018 NBA draft, King signed with the Los Angeles Lakers in the NBA Summer League.
 In 10 summer league games for the Lakers, King averaged 8.6 points and 4.7 rebounds per game.
 In September 2018, King signed a training camp deal with the Boston Celtics.
 On October 9, 2018, King was waived by the Celtics.
 He was signed by the Celtics' G League affiliate, the Maine Red Claws.

 King signed with Philippines-based club San Miguel Alab Pilipinas, which plays in the ASEAN Basketball League, replacing Renaldo Balkman.
 In 16 games, he averaged 19.9 points, 8.5 rebounds, 3.8 assists and 1.1 steals per game.
-On October 23, 2020, King signed with Trigrillos de Antioquia of the Baloncesto Profesional Colombiano.
+On October 23, 2020, King signed with Tigrillos Medellín of the Baloncesto Profesional Colombiano.
 In his debut, he had 39 points and seven rebounds in a win against Sabio, earning player of the week honors.

 On February 14, 2021, King signed with ZZ Leiden of the Dutch Basketball League (DBL).
 He won the 2020–21 DBL championship with Leiden.

 On August 6, 2021, King signed a one-year contract with Orlandina Basket in Italy.